Skip to main content

 Many online criticisms stem from confusion with other products like Cancell, which were tested by the National Cancer Institute (NCI) under protocols that were inappropriate for evaluating non-toxic nutraceuticals.
 The NCI used a 48-hour test model—best suited for chemotherapy drugs—when Sheridan had recommended a 7-day protocol for the formula to exhibit full activity.

 For those keeping score, 15 out of 15 cancer cell lines were tested and all 15 cell lines had 100% tumor regression with Cantron when tested under the paradigm for a non-toxic substance, and cancer cells did not develop a resistance to Cantron as it did with cytotoxic chemotherapeutic drugs.
+And as previously mentioned Cancell was more active then the chmotherapy drug of choice.
+This controversy needs to be settled once and for all.
+I will be attempting to contact the new administration, and in the spririt of the M.A.H.A. movement request that they test all 58 cell lines at NCI using the proper protocol.

 1. Misunderstandings Are Often Amplified by Skeptics and Misinformation Websites